Chinese ships headed home after Bering Sea sighting - U.S. Navy

 Pentagon spokesman Commander Bill Urban said the Chinese ships were now south of the Aleutian Islands, a chain of islands bounding the south side of the Bering Sea.
 He had no additional information.

-U.S. defense officials said the Pentagon was continuing to monitor the movement of the ships, which appeared to be heading away from the region.
+U.S. defence officials said the Pentagon was continuing to monitor the movement of the ships, which appeared to be heading away from the region.

+White House spokesman Josh Earnest told reporters on Wednesday that no threatening activity had been detected, "but the intent of this is still unclear."

+China has ramped up defence spending to modernize its forces and develop a navy capable of defending its growing interests as the world's second-largest economy.